How to Heal Broken Family Relationships

 You may not see results right away, but prayer works.
 Let God show you how to pray.
 He showed me to start praying for my parents.
 Yep, it was hard at first.
 But it broke the anger.
 Prayer is how I ended up reconciling with my parents and my whole family.

-Hopefully, I will share my whole story, but just know that it was truly a miracle.
-There is no other way to explain it.
 If you want to speed up things, then fast.
 I specifically fasted and prayed to be with my family for 2017 Christmas and it happened.
+After 7 years, God moved and my prayer was answered.

 2. Ask God to show you what to do.